Skip to content

 Belgium TLScontact in most countries; VFS Global in some markets €90 15 calendar days standard

-Croatia VFS Global / direct consulate booking €90 15 calendar days
+Croatia VFS Global / direct consulate booking €90 15 calendar days standard

 Czech Republic VFS Global €90 15 calendar days standard